KUM-Kiel/seisconvert/doc/sdread.md

     $ sdread /dev/sdx

-Instead of `/dev/sdx` you should supply the device file for the SD card, which will probably `/dev/sdb` if you have only one hard disk installed in your system.
+Instead of `/dev/sdx` you should supply the device file for the SD card, which will probably be `/dev/sdb` if you have only one hard disk installed in your system.
 If you are running Mac OS X it will probably be `/dev/disk1`.
 An image created with `dd` will work equally well.